chatengine-io/react-chat-engine/README.md

 2. Collect the **public key**, **username** and **user password**

-3. Install `yarn add react-chat-engine`
+3. Install `yarn add nextjs-chat-engine`

 4. Import the `ChatEngine` component and pass in `publicKey`, `userName`, and `userSecret` props